ret2basic/ret2basic/README.md

 ## I do computer security research

-- 🔭 I mainly focus on automation for everything
+- 🔭 I mainly focus on automation (binary analysis, autopwn, recon, etc.)
 - 🌱 In CTFs, I do Pwn and Crypto
 - ⚡ I do pentest as well
 - 🥅 2021 Goals: Get a master degree from ASU, do well in CTFs, and get Hack The Box Guru rank